International Shipping Center

 Key achievements and highlights

-Shanghai Port has maintained its position as the world's top container port for 14 consecutive years, handling a record 49.16 million twenty-foot equivalent units, or TEUs, in 2023.
-The cargo and mail throughput of Shanghai airports remains the third-highest in the world.
+Shanghai Port has maintained its position as the world's top container port for 15 consecutive years, handling a record 51.506 million twenty-foot equivalent units, or TEUs, in 2024.
+It became the first in the world on Dec 22, 2024, to cross the 50-million-TEU mark in annual container throughput.

-A large number of international and domestic shipping enterprises are based in Shanghai, which reflects the city's growing importance as a global maritime hub.
+A large number of international and domestic shipping enterprises are headquartered in Shanghai, reflecting the city's growing importance as a global maritime hub.

 Shanghai Shipping Exchange

-The Shanghai Shipping Exchange serves as a central platform for global shipping and indices, facilitating the exchange of freight rates and ship trading information.
-The freight indices tracked by the exchange are important indicators of the global shipping market.
+The Shanghai Shipping Exchange serves as a central platform for global shipping and indices, facilitating the exchange of freight rates and ship trading data.
+The freight indices tracked by the exchange are key indicators of the global shipping market.
 Most notably, China's first shipping index futures began trading in 2023.

 History and goals

-Since the 1990s, Shanghai has been pursuing its vision of becoming an international aviation and shipping hub.
+Since the 1990s, Shanghai has been working towards its vision of becoming an international aviation and shipping hub.

-In July 2021, Shanghai unveiled its 14th Five-Year Plan (2021-25) for the International Shipping Center, which aims to establish a new development pattern focusing on enhanced services, influence, innovation and competitiveness by 2025.
+In July 2021, Shanghai unveiled its 14th Five-Year Plan (2021-25) for the International Shipping Center, with the goal of establishing a new development pattern by 2025 that prioritizes enhanced services, influence, innovation and competitiveness.

-Shanghai aims to become a world-class international shipping center that is convenient, efficient, functional, open, green and smart.
+Shanghai aspires to become a world-class international shipping center that is convenient, efficient, functional, open, green, and smart.

 Sources: Shanghai Municipal Government Work Report, 2024 Shanghai Basic Facts